Definitions of common Medicare terms

 Medicare Advantage Open Enrollment Period (OEP)

 This option is for people enrolled in Medicare Advantage only.
-It runs each year from January 1 to March 31.
+The Medicare Advantage Open Enrollment Period runs each year from January 1 to March 31.
 During this time, Medicare Advantage members can switch to another Medicare Advantage plan or return to Original Medicare.

 Original Medicare